anand-ragothaman/tryvom-attend/README.md

    Open your web browser and go to `http://127.0.0.1:8000/` to access the TryVom Attend application.

-8. **Access Admin Interface**

-   Go to `http://127.0.0.1:8000/admin/` to access the Django admin interface and manage your application.
-Log in using the superuser credentials created earlier.

 ## Usage

 - **Dashboard**: View an overview of attendance data.